 - Enter the amount you want to refund.

-- Click Save
+- Select Save and close.

 There may be instances after correctly completing the refund, where you find there is no balance in Accounts Receivable (AR) for this customer; or in a special situation where the customer opts to use one credit card for a down payment or the entire purchase is paid by Sales Receipt and then requests to use a different credit card or another form of payment for the down payment or purchase at a later date.
-In this case, you need to issue a refund receipt and a journal entry.
+In this case, you need to issue a refund receipt and create a journal entry.
 The refund receipt will place the funds back to the customer’s card.
 The journal entry places a balance back to AR to account for the refunded down payment.

-- Click Save.
+- Select Save.

-Make sure to document the journal entry by referring to the credit card refund.
+- Make sure to document the journal entry by referring to the credit card refund.

-This Journal Entry is required because the Refund Receipt enters a Credit Memo when the Refund is processed.
+- This Journal Entry is required because the Refund Receipt enters a Credit Memo when the Refund is processed.